 - Avoid the top two reasons I reject GP submissions.
 Those come from people who clearly haven’t read anything on this website before or because the idea is inappropriate to the mission here.

 - Create something that’s a good fit for this community.
-I don’t cater to a specific demographic so your GP should be relevant to an audience broader than just 32-year-old work-at-home Minnesotan men with mild chaos obsessions (for example).
+I don’t cater to a specific demographic, so your GP should be relevant to an audience broader than just 34-year-old work-at-home Minnesotan men with spreadsheet obsessions (for example).

 - Expect to make some revisions.
 I might go through several versions of a GP before it’s ready to publish.
 My standards are high and my criteria is, shall we say, precise.
-If going back and forth about revisions sounds crappy I’m probably not the guy to deal with.
+If going back and forth about revisions sounds crappy, don’t pitch an idea.

 - Try to butter me up or be overly concise.
 We’re all peers and we’re all human.
-I don’t need my ego stroked just like you don’t need yours stroked.
-Yes, my time is valuable, but I always make time to consider quality GPs, even if they’re long-winded.
+I don’t need my ego stroked.

 - Pitch something you can’t produce.
 It doesn’t matter how amazing a headline or topic sounds if you’ll struggle to actually deliver the value it promises.